 Another strategy to get out of your way is to learn to become your own best friend.
-The inner voice only wants your best.
+The inner critical voice only wants your best.
 It just does it sometimes in a very clumsy and not helpful way.

 There is also an inner guide in you!
-This wise, kind and caring women that reminds you: “I’m right here.
+This wise, kind and caring woman that reminds you: “I’m right here.
 What can I do for you?” (p.55) All you have to do is to open up – and listen.

-Maybe you want to write down the words that comfort you as Liz does.
+Maybe you want to write down the words that comfort you as Liz did.
 The same thing you would tell your child, your husband or your best female friend without hesitation: “I’m here.
 I love you.
 I don’t care if you need to … There’s nothing you can ever do to lose my love. (…) I am stronger than Depression and I am braver than Loneliness and nothing will ever exhaust me.” (p.
 57)

 Recognize yourself as a friend.
 Don’t wait until you feel all alone and in deep trouble as Liz felt in Rome when she discovered this other voice inside her.
 Start now or try a little bit harder if you’re already on track to give yourself the love and care you deserve.